Convenio-Camara-dos-Deputados/ulyssesner-br-propor/Codes/README.md

 - Pearl

 ## Files
-- The file 0_EDA.ipynb..
+- The file 0_EDA.ipynb performs the initial statistical analyses.
-- The file 1_hmm.py
+- The file 1_hmm.py run the training using Hidden Markov Model (HMM)
 - The file 2_conlleval.perl
 - The file 3_metrics.py
 - The file 4_crf.py